Crown-Commercial-Service/digitalmarketplace-govuk-frontend/src/digitalmarketplace/components/attachment/README.md

-# Option select
+# Attachment

-An option select is used for filter forms.
-It consists of a govukCheckboxes component which is wrapped by a collapsing/expanding element.
+An attachment is used to link to a document which can be downloaded.
+It is heavily based on the [GOV.UK Publishing Components Attachment](https://components.publishing.service.gov.uk/component-guide/attachment)

-It is based heavily on the Finder app's option select: https://github.com/alphagov/finder-frontend/blob/master/app/views/components/_option-select.html.erb
+See attachment.yaml for the parameters that can be passed to the component.